ginbot86/ColorLCDVape-RE/README.md

 ## Firmware Version "Easter Egg(?)"

 A "secret" version number is displayed on-screen if the USB-C power is rapidly turned on and off (but seems to occur inconsistently).
 When attempted with a Kraze HD7K, the screen turns black, and the text "GV-K23 0904V1" is displayed in red across two lines of text for a couple seconds; it appears to be rendered with a monospaced version of the 12-point-size "System" font from Windows.
-This hints to an internal product name of "GV-K23" and the firmware being revision 1, dated September 4, 2023.
+This hints to an internal product name of "GV-K" and the firmware being revision 1, dated September 4, 2023.
 Coincidentally, near the end of the used Flash address space is a block of bytes filled with 0x00, and 0xE8E4, which looks suspiciously like black and red-orange pixel data.
 Further analysis of the raw data from this region confirms that the version number is stored as a raw bitmap and not rendered from a text string (explained below).

 ### Firmware Version Bitmap
 Inside the firmware Flash dump, at addresses 0x7066-0x7E75, appears to be a bitmap version of the aforementioned version number.
 It appears to be only 60x30 pixels in size, but there are 0x00 padding bytes around this bitmap that do not align to 120-byte boundaries (60 pixels), making determining the "true" image size difficult without decompiling the firmware and finding the function that triggers the version screen.